Ichiro Suzuki: 2017

-On April 19, Suzuki hit his first home run against his former team the Seattle Mariners, a 9th-inning drive off Evan Marshall.
-Suzuki scored his 1400th run in a May 23 game against the Oakland A's.
+On April 19, 2017, Suzuki hit his first home run against his former team the Seattle Mariners, a 9th-inning drive off Evan Marshall.
+Suzuki scored his 1,400th run in a May 23 game against the Oakland A's.

 On June 14, Suzuki singled for his 365th interleague hit, passing Derek Jeter (364) to become the all-time leader in interleague hits.
 Suzuki finished 2017 with 368 interleague hits.
 This total would be surpassed by Miguel Cabrera on September 7, 2021.

 On June 25, Suzuki (age 43 and 246 days) became the oldest player to start a game in center field since at least 1900, breaking the record previously held by Rickey Henderson.
-On June 29, Suzuki became the oldest active MLB player when Bartolo Colón was designated for assignment by the Atlanta Braves, although Colon latched on with the Minnesota Twins a few weeks later.
+On June 29, Suzuki became the oldest active MLB player when Bartolo Colón was designated for assignment by the Atlanta Braves, although Colón joined the Minnesota Twins a few weeks later.
 On July 6, Suzuki hit two singles against the St. Louis Cardinals, bringing his hits total to 3,054 and surpassing Panamanian-born Rod Carew as the all-time leader in MLB hits among foreign-born players.
-Dominican-born Adrian Beltre surpassed Suzuki as the foreign hits leader on June 13, 2018.
+Dominican-born Adrián Beltré surpassed Suzuki as the foreign-born hits leader on June 13, 2018.

 On August 26, Suzuki set the Marlins' single-season franchise record for pinch-hits with his 22nd pinch hit.
-On September 3, he set a major league record for most pinch-hit at-bats in a season, with 84, and four days later he set a major league record for most pinch-hit plate appearances in a season, with 95.
-On September 8, Suzuki became the sixth player all-time to hit 2,500 career singles, as well as the 8th right fielder of all-time to record over 4,000 putouts at the position.
+On September 3, he set a major league record for most pinch-hit at-bats in a season, with 84, and four days later he set an MLB record for most pinch-hit plate appearances in a season, with 95.
+On September 8, Suzuki became the sixth player all-time to hit 2,500 career singles, as well as the eighth right fielder of all-time to record over 4,000 putouts at the position.
 On October 1, Suzuki flied out in his last chance to tie John Vander Wal's MLB record of 28 pinch hits in a season, finishing with 27.

 For the season, he batted .255/.318/.332 with one stolen base (the first season in which he did not steal at least 10 bases).
 After the season, the Marlins declined a $2 million club option for the 2018 season, instead paying Suzuki a $500,000 buyout.